Variations of Australian rules football: Auskick

-The Amateur version of the game is mostly similar though its main differences are that it strictly forbids player payments and has some rule variations which encourage participation for amateur players.
-Amateurs is strongest in the heartland states of the sport in Australia: Victoria, South Australia and Western Australia, though there are competitions in most Australian states.
-The Amateur version is governed by the Australian Amateur Football Council.
-Notable rule differences include the order-off rule which has been a feature of play since the 1930s, and the use of a shorter distance penalty, the 25-metre penalty, among others, including shorter quarters and increased numbers of interchange players for some grades.
-The Australian Football International Cup, while being run by the AFL Commission, has for most of its history been aligned with Amateur rules acknowledging the fact that most of the leagues outside of Australia were until recently dominated by amateur players.

 Masters Australian Football

 Masters Australian Football (also known as "Superules" or derisively as "Superfools") is an amateur social variation for players aged 35 years and over.
 The sport first commenced officially on 21 September 1980 in Ballarat, Victoria.
 Masters matches are typically classified by age grades: Supers (35+ years); Masters: (40+ years) and Seniors: (45+ years); Super Seniors (50+) and Super Veterans (55+) and some matches either do or don't allow mixing between these age groups.
 Masters leagues often also incorporate rules from Amateurs football.

 The game varies from open age football particular in modifications aimed at reduce the physical impact of the game on older players and reduce the volunteer burden on officials.
 Umpires do not bounce the ball and there are often no boundary umpires.
 There are less interchange restrictions and players are not permitted to raise their knees in aerial contests, or make contact with the knee or boot, which could potentially damage the weaker backs of older players.

-Some Masters competitions add bonus points for a long range Super goal (9 points 6 plus 3 behinds).

-It is played by over 119 teams throughout Australia and around the world.
-There is also an Australian National Championships, while internationally, Masters is more often be played in the Nines (9-a-side) format.